 Best ever Croatia 7 or 10 day Itinerary

 Planning trip to Croatia was on my mind from the time I saw a few pics of Plitvice Lakes National Park.
 This place captured me so much that I started to plan my Croatia itinerary even before I booked my flights to Croatia.
 I always wanted to visit Croatia on my first Europe trip, and I’m so glad that I could accomplish my goal.
 As I read more about Croatia, I was convinced that my decision to visit Croatia was a wise one.
 But, somewhere during my itinerary research phase, I got a little confused about places to see in Croatia, as I was overwhelmed with the information on the internet.
 With just a few days in hand, I had to devise a best itinerary that covers all major sightseeing places in Croatia.
 For that matter, this Croatia itinerary 7 days or 10 days isn’t actually enough to cover the beauty of entire Croatia, so I had to leave out some places in the itinerary – after all, I need some reason to visit Croatia again!
-Hope you like our Croatia 7 day itinerary which can be stretched and made into a Croatia 10 day itinerary too!
+Hope you like our Croatia 7 day itinerary which can be easily made into a 10 day itinerary too!

 As I mentioned, what I saw on the internet was overwhelming – sometimes, I found less information about some places, otherwise, I found so much info that I had a difficult time to zero it down to a single itinerary.
 So, I decided to pen down this post which will give an overview of what you can see on your Croatia trip with this ‘Ultimate 7 and 10 day Croatia vacation itinerary’.

 Why do you need to visit Croatia?